Modern Slavery and Human Trafficking Statement

 - Equal Opportunities and Dignity at Work Policy;

-Enforcing our Values
+Embedding our Values

-This policy has been circulated throughout the Gregory Group, and it is the responsibility of all employees to uphold.
-We encourage all employees to be vigilant and report any suspicions of any acts or behaviours which may contradict this statement to their Manager or HR Department.
+Our Modern Slavery and Human Trafficking Statement is circulated and available throughout the Gregory Group, and it is the responsibility of all employees to uphold.
+Any employee who fails to comply with this statement will face disciplinary action up to and including dismissal.
+We encourage all employees to be vigilant and report any suspicions of any acts or behaviours that may contradict this statement to their Manager.

-This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and was Approved by the Board of Directors on 9 February 2021.
-The financial year ended on 3 October 2020.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and was Approved by the Board of Directors on 29 March 2022.
+The financial year ended on 2 October 2021.